-- EDO Tasmania is supportive of the establishment of a Broadscale Environmental Monitoring Program (BEMP) in Storm Bay to ensure that the cumulative effects of the expansion of marine farming in the Bay are monitored, and to validate the biogeochemical and hydrodynamic modelling being undertaken to inform the proposed Storm Bay expansion.
-We note that the IMAS evaluation of BEMP data for the Huon Estuary and D'Entrecasteaux Channel was hampered by a lack of baseline data for key parameters in certain locations.
-We therefore recommend that the Panel impose a Management Control that requires that salmon farming not commence until environmental baseline data for all the key parameters identified by EPA/IMAS/CSIRO for the BEMP has been obtained. - In the EIS there is no mention of the source or the quantity of the freshwater required to treat the fish in the MFDP area for amoebic gill disease.
-Given the scale of the marine farming activities that Huon Aquaculture aspires to for the MFDP area, we consider that the omission of this information from the EIS is a noteworthy oversight. - The Government has committed to the establishment of an independent web portal, hosted by IMAS, to provide access to relevant salmon farming environmental and production data.14 We encourage the Panel to consider whether there are any amendments that should be made to the Management Controls in Section 3.4 of Amendment no.1 to the MFDP in order to facilitate the provision of environmental monitoring data to IMAS. - Finally, to allow for ease of reference for the community, operators, and regulators, we request that the Panel direct the planning authority compile all the relevant the management controls for this MFDP into a single document.
+Control which required that salmon farming not commence until environmental baseline data for all the key parameters identified by EPA/IMAS/CSIRO for the BEMP has been obtained.

+- In the EIS there is no mention of the quantity of the freshwater required to treat the fish in the MFDP area for amoebic gill disease.
+Given the scale of the marine farming activities that the Tassal aspires to for the MFDP area, we consider that the omission of this information from the EIS is a noteworthy oversight. - EDO Tasmania is supportive of the proposed amendments to the Section 3 of the MFDP to bring the management controls into line with controls in Huon Aquaculture's Storm Bay off Trumpeter Bay North Bruny Island Marine Farming Development Plan. - The Government has committed to the establishment of an independent web portal, hosted by IMAS, to provide access to relevant salmon farming environmental and production data.13 We encourage the Panel to consider whether there are any amendments that should be made to the Management Controls in Section 3.4 of Amendment no.1 to the MFDP in order to facilitate the provision of environmental monitoring data to IMAS. - Finally, to allow for ease of reference for the community, operators, and regulators, we request that the Panel direct the planning authority compile all the relevant the management controls for this MFDP into a single document.

-Thank you for the opportunity to provide these comments.
+Thank you for the opportunity to make this submission.
 We would welcome the opportunity to respond to any questions the Panel may have in relation to the issues raised in this submission.